Skip to Content

 What about runoff?

-The baby oil ingredients or other ingredients in some sidewalk chalk products can wash away into the sidewalks and ground during rainstorms and goes straight to different bodies of water like rivers and oceans.
+The baby oil ingredients or other ingredients in some sidewalk chalk products can wash away into the sidewalks and ground during rainstorms and go straight to different bodies of water like rivers and oceans.

 This can cause contamination of water supplies and harm aquatic organisms.
 The long-term effects of this contamination are not completely known.